vendia/blog/posts/2022-07-07-3-core-use-cases-for-vendia-share-in-the-semiconductor-industry.md

 ---
-title: '3 Core Use Cases for Vendia Share in the Semiconductor Industry'
+title: '3 core use cases for Vendia Share in the semiconductor industry'
-description: 'How to Reduce Supply Chain Complexity and Improve Business Outcomes with Distributed Ledger Technology (and without Sacrificing a Climate Stable Future)'
+description: 'How to reduce supply chain complexity and improve business outcomes with distributed ledger technology (and without sacrificing a climate stable future)'
 draft: false
 date: '2022-07-07'
 authors: